-Position the outboard oil seal (7) on the lubricated shaft with the lip positioned as shown in Figure 2.
+Position the outboard oil seal (6) on the lubricated shaft with the lip positioned as shown in Figure 2.
 Press the oil seal into the bearing housing until the face of the seal is just flush with the machined surface on the bearing housing.

-Press the oil seal (7B) into the bearing cap (19) with the lip positioned as shown in Figure 2.
-Replace the bearing cap O-ring (20) and secure the bearing cap with the hardware (17 and 18).
+Press the oil seal (6B) into the bearing cap (18) with the lip positioned as shown in Figure 2.
+Replace the bearing cap O-ring (19, and secure the bearing cap to the bearing housing with the hardware (16) and 17).
 Be careful not to damage the oil seal lip on the shaft keyway.